Tell City Junior-Senior High School

-Tell City Junior-Senior High School is a public school in Tell City, Indiana.
-It is a part of the Tell City-Troy Township School Corporation.

-The school district includes Tell City and Troy.

-The senior high school mascot is the marksmen, the junior high school mascot is the archer.
+Tell City Junior-Senior High School is a public school in Tell City, Indiana, United States.
+It is a part of the Tell City-Troy Township School Corporation, which includes the cities of Tell City and Troy.
+The senior high mascot is the Marksmen; the junior high mascot is the Archers.

 History

 Previously Troy had its own high school, but at one point the students were moved to Tell City High School.

 Athletics

 The Tell City Marksmen are members of the Pocket Athletic Conference.
 The school colors are cream and crimson.
 The following IHSAA sanctioned sports are offered: